iqbal-lab/iqbal-lab.github.io/_posts/2015-12-17-Test-Driving-Nanopore-Assemblies.md

 * Take a look at how poligraph compares with pilon
 * Compare with the [Schatz pipeline](http://biorxiv.org/content/early/2015/01/06/013490) which can achieve accuracies up to 99.99%.
 * Go back and italicise the Latin species names
+* Update this blogpost when the submission to the European Nucleotide Archive (ENA) of the nanopore reads for our clinical samples has completed.

 This has not been a full and systematic benchmarking of the many tools available.
 Ivan Sović et al have also done an [in depth comparison] of several hybrid and non-hybrid assemblies of this dataset, although they stop at the draft assembly stage.
 We should really have compared with a Spades hybrid assembly also, but life is short and Christmas around the corner.

+## Thanks

+Finally, we'd like to thank a number of people: Anna Sheppard and Nicole Stoesser at Oxford for providing clinical samples for sequencing, and high quality PacBio assemblies to compare with, Adam Philippy for many emails discussing and debugging, and Nick Loman, Josh Quick and Jared Simpson for making their data available, and on multiple chemistries.

 [in depth comparison]:<http://www.biorxiv.org/content/biorxiv/early/2015/11/13/030437.full.pdf>